trych/MuTypo/README.md

 - This opens a folder inside another folder, which is also named `Sublime Text 3`
 - Replace this `Sublime Text 3` folder with the folder of the same name that you un-zipped before
 - Restart Sublime.
 If everything worked, you should see a white text window now, instead of the black text window from before
+- You can now run basil.js scripts by hitting `Ctrl + E`

 ---